NZBMA’s Terms & Conditions

 Pain reduction, stress management and injury-related condition treatment

-Culturally responsive and person-centered massage therapy
+Culturally responsive and person-centred massage therapy

-Wellness promotion and therapeutic exercise program development
+Wellness promotion and therapeutic exercise programme development

 Appropriate referral to other healthcare professionals when indicated